lhrolim/pragma-challenge/answers_readme.md

 * Still on UI think of pagination and filters as ways to scale up the clients to show up more beers.
 * Think of implementing a CircuitBreaker approach to the downstream SensorAPI so that whenever it's down we can return the last cached version and help it to gracefully restore
 * Depending on how the requirements evolve (ex: I18N) the logic on where to generate the status and even the names of the beer could be changed from client to server.
+* Is it possible to ask for the SensorAPI to include another endpoint for accepting an array of beerIds ? this would reduce the amount of requests and traffic while also allowing for potential better distribution of the load